hestiacp/hestiacp-docs/web/docs/introduction/getting-started.md

+---
+# TODO: remove every outline: "deep" and replace with new config when update comes out
+outline: "deep"
+---

 # Getting Started

 This section will help you get Hestia installed on your server.
 If you already have Hestia installed and are just looking for options, you can skip this page.